SmarterApp/AP_IMRT_Schema/README.md

 * Timestamp field names should end is _at, for example 'created_at'
 * Timestamp columns should use the timestamptz type
 * Columns denoting authorship should end in _by, for example 'updated_by'
+* Each table should contain created_at, updated_at, and updated_by audit fields.

 ## Migrations